serverless-heaven/serverless-aws-alias/README.md

 and on the next deployment of any other alias, the obsoleted functions will disappear automatically.

+### Sample project

+A preconfigured sample project can be found [here](https://github.com/HyperBrain/serverless-aws-alias-example).
+It lets you start testing right away.
+See the project's README for instructions.
+The sample project will evolve over time - when new features or changes are integrated into the plugin.

 ## Uninstall

 If you are not happy with the plugin or just do not like me, you can easily get rid